rafeloken/unity_ingame_menu/README.md

 A Simple In-Game Menu in Unity
 ==============================

 This is demonstrating a way to implement an in-game menu when using Unity®.
+For a complete run down of the code check out [my blog](http://www.dannyb.me/posts/2014/01/unity_ingame_menu/)!

 ### How to open and run ###